XMPro/Multi-Agent/docs/installation.md

 }),
 (p)-[:CONTAINS]->(p10)

-// Create the conversation prompt
 CREATE (p11:Prompt {
-  prompt_id: "XMAGS-CONVERSATION-PROMPT-001",
+  prompt_id: "XMAGS-CONVOBSERVATION-PROMPT-001",
-  name: "Generic Conversation",
+  name: "Conversation Observation",
-  internal_name: "conversation_prompt",
+  internal_name: "conversation_observation_prompt",
-  prompt: "Conversation history:\n{conversation_history}\n\nContext information:\n{knowledge_context}\n\nAvailable tools:\n{available_tools}\n\nCurrent user input: {user_query}\n\nPlease provide a response that:\n1.
-Addresses the user's input directly.\n2.
-Incorporates relevant information from the conversation history and context.\n3.
-Uses available tools when necessary to provide accurate and helpful information.\n4.
-Maintains a consistent and appropriate tone throughout the conversation.\n5.
-Asks for clarification if the user's intent is unclear.\n\nYour response:",
-  reserved_fields: ["conversation_history", "knowledge_context", "available_tools", "user_query"],
+  prompt: "Analyze the following response and determine if it contains information that warrants creating a new observation.
+Consider the following criteria:

+1. Significance: Does the response contain important or novel information?
+2. Relevance: Is the information directly related to the agent's tasks or goals?
+3. Actionability: Does the information suggest potential actions or decisions?
+4. Complexity: Is the information complex enough to benefit from further analysis?

+Response to analyze:
+{response}

+Based on these criteria, should a new observation be created?
+Respond with ONLY 'Yes' or 'No'.",
+  reserved_fields: ["response"],
   author: "XMPro",
   created_date: datetime(),
   last_modified_date: datetime(),
   active: true,
-  version: 0o01,
+  version: 1,
   type: "system",
   category: "conversation",
-  tags: ["generic", "conversation"],
+  tags: ["observation", "conversation"],
-  description: "A generic prompt for handling conversations with various types of agents.",
+  description: "A generic prompt to check if an observation is required based on the conversation.",
   last_used_date: null,
   model_provider: "Ollama",
   model_name: "llama3",